AnastasiaKhudobasheva/session-notebook/git-cheatsheet.md

 5) in Terminal: git add <challenge folder name>
 6) in Terminal: git commit -m "<message>"
 7) in Terminal: git push -u origin main (first time) and after git push

+8) in Terminal how to create branches: git switch -c "name of the branch"